neighbor-bear/fceux-for-retrogame/readme.md

 # FCEUX 2.4.0 for OpenDingux/RetroFW 2

-  - Based on soarquin's work and upgraded to upstream 2.4.0 version with additions based on gameblabla and pingflood versions.
+  - Based on soarqin's work and upgraded to upstream 2.4.0 version with additions based on gameblabla and pingflood versions.
   - Fixed the exit option from main menu
   - Load rom: pagination with left and right cursors changed to scroll